-Industrial columns, such as those used in distillation, absorption, and stripping, are vital for separating and purifying chemical mixtures.
-The performance of these columns largely depends on the packing and internal components utilized.
+To separate and purify chemical mixtures, industrial columns, such as those used in distillation, absorption, and stripping, are essential.
+The packing and internal components used have a significant impact on these columns’ performance..
 Kuber Precision Technology specializes in optimizing column efficiency through advanced solutions like structured packing, random packing, and column internals such as liquid distributors.
-In this guide, we’ll explore:

 Understanding Packing Types